mac

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Food intolerances or allergies: If a dog consumes something that triggers intolerances or allergies, gastrointestinal upset or diarrhea may occur.
+• Food intolerances or allergies: If a dog eats something that triggers intolerances or allergies, gastrointestinal problems or diarrhea may occur.

-• Parasitic infestations: Worms such as roundworms, hookworms, or Giardia can be responsible for diarrhea.
+• Parasite infestation: Worms such as roundworms, hookworms or Giardia can be responsible for diarrhea.

-• Stress: Stress or anxiety can affect the digestive system and lead to diarrhea.
-This may be triggered by changes in the environment, separation anxiety, or other stress factors.
+• Stress: Stress or anxiety can affect a dog's gastrointestinal tract and cause diarrhea.
+This can be triggered by changes in the environment, separation anxiety, or other stressors.

-• Medications: Some medications can cause gastrointestinal upset and diarrhea as side effects.
+• Medications: Some medications can cause gastrointestinal problems and diarrhea as a side effect.

-• Toxic substances: Ingesting toxic substances like chocolate, certain plants, or cleaning products can result in diarrhea.
+• Toxic substances: Consuming toxic substances such as chocolate, plants, or cleaning agents can lead to diarrhea.

 50.3% carrot, 49% water, 0.4% psyllium, 0.3% sea salt.